psalaets/QuickRequire/README.md

 ### Using Package Control

-Package Control support is pending
+This plugin wasn't accepted into the Package Control registry so manual install is the only option.